Metastable States

 Generally, laser gain media do not have to exhibit metastable levels; a short-lived level can still be used as the upper laser level provided that the emission cross-sections are large enough.
 (For the threshold pump power, the <$\sigma -\tau$> product is the essential quantity.)
 However, long metastable level lifetimes are very important for Q-switched lasers, as they permit significant energy storage.
 They also have a strong impact on the laser dynamics, including spiking phenomena.
 Finally, three-level laser transitions are hardly possible without metastable levels, since a substantial upper-state population as needed for positive net gain would be difficult to achieve.

-In laser modeling of doped-insulator solid-state lasers, one usually considers population only of metastable states and the ground state because only a vanishingly small proportion of the laser-active ions can be in other (short-lived) states.
+In laser modeling and simulation of doped-insulator solid-state lasers, one usually considers population only of metastable states and the ground state because only a vanishingly small proportion of the laser-active ions can be in other (short-lived) states.
 This can substantially simplify laser models.

 More to Learn